AlternativeFFFF/Alt-F4/submissions/pseudoscience/pseudoscience_non-fiction.md

 ### Nukes are severely underpowered

 Now it’s time to return from space and take a look at the artificial things.
-One piece of Factorio Uranium-235 can produce 10 fuel cells, each of which contains 8 GJ (let’s ignore the neighbour bonus).
+One piece of Factorio Uranium-235 can produce 10 fuel cells, each of which contains 8 GJ (let’s ignore the [neighbour bonus](https://wiki.factorio.com/Nuclear_reactor#Neighbour_bonus)).
 This means a single piece of U-235 has 80 GJ of fission energy in it, and since one nuke uses 30 pieces of U-235, with a 20% fission rate (which is what you get with [boosted fission](https://en.wikipedia.org/wiki/Boosted_fission_weapon); something that is required for such a small nuke), it should have an explosive yield of 115 tons of TNT.
 That doesn’t sound like a lot, but *just the explosion sprite itself* would be 60 tiles across.
 Such a nuke would destroy everything *completely* in a 100 tile radius, would kill everything in a 250 tile radius, and would do damage in a 500 tile radius (based on [Nukemap](https://nuclearsecrecy.com/nukemap/)).

-For comparison, the in-game nuke only does damage within less than a 40 tile radius, so that's a *12.5x* difference in area of effect.
+For comparison, the in-game nuke only does damage within less than a 40 tile radius, so that’s a *12.5x* difference in area of effect.

 ![A diagram of the effects of a 115 ton nuke overlaid on a map of the tip of Manhattan](https://media.alt-f4.blog/ALTF4/11/science-1.jpg)